100% Confidential, Free, And No-Obligation Quote

 - Because of the person’s size, build or other physical characteristic, unable to wear a seat belt assembly.

-What Should I Do If I’m Charged By the Police For Failure To Wear a Seat Belt?
+What Should I Do If I’m Charged By the Police For Failing To Wear a Seat Belt?

 If you are charged by the police with a seat belt related offence, contact OTD Ticket Defenders Legal Services as soon as possible.
-Our friendly staff can assist you with a no-cost, no-obligation initial consultation to go through your case history and details with you.
-A few minutes on the phone can help avoid or mitigate the consequences of an unnecessary conviction.
+Our staff can assist you with a no-cost, no-obligation initial consultation to go through your case history and details with you.
+A few minutes on the phone with our team trained in defending Provincial Offences can help avoid or mitigate the consequences of an unnecessary conviction.

-Have You Been Charged With Failure To Wear A Seat belt In Ontario?
+Have You Been Charged With Failing To Wear A Seat belt In Ontario?